David F. Nickel

 Representative Engagements

 • Digital Television Set-Top Boxes, Inv.
 No. 337-TA-1041 (OpenTV, et al. v.
-Comcast, ARRIS, et. al.).
+Comcast, ARRIS, et al.).
 Represented the Comcast respondents against allegations of patent infringement.
 Complainants withdrew the complaint and investigation was terminated during discovery phase.

-• Certain Personal Transporters, Components Thereof and Manuals Therefore, Inv.
+• Certain Personal Transporters, Components Thereof and Manuals Therefor, Inv.
 No. 337-TA-935 (Segway vs. numerous respondents).
 Successfully represented Segway and DEKA in a patent and copyright infringement investigation against numerous manufacturers and distributors of personal transportation devices; obtained a general exclusion order.

-• Certain Hemostatic Products and Components Thereof, Inv.
-No. 337-TA-913 (Baxter v.
+• Certain Hemostatic Products and Components Thereof, No. 337-TA-913 (Baxter v.
 J&J, Ethicon, Ferrosan and PCI).
 Represented Respondents Ferrosan in allegations of patent infringement on a medical device manufactured by Ferrosan and sold by Ethicon in the United States.
 The investigation settled after the evidentiary hearing.

 • Certain TV Programs, Literary Works For TV Production And Episode Guides Pertaining To Same, Inv.
 No. 337-TA-886, (E.T.
 Radcliffe, LLC and Emir Tiar v.
 The Walt Disney Company and Thunderbird Films).
 Successfully represented The Walt Disney Company against charges of copyright infringement related to the Mr. Young television show.
 Won on summary determination of no copyright infringement.